mountaincharlie/midi-dragon/README.md

   * Some of the keywords are mentioned in the FAQs (e.g. Royalty free music, Custom Songs)
   * All of the media files used for the site also have relevant names (e.g. each Pre-made Song's image and audio file has a name to match the name of the song) which improves the SEO for the site.

-* meta tags
+* Meta Tags
-  * Meta Tag - Filling it with my refined list of keywords.
+  * Keyword Tag - Filling it with my refined list of keywords.
   * Description Tag - Creating a summary of the site's key features whilst making use of the keywords in my final list.

 * Links to reliable and relevant external sites